ArkajyotiSaha/Joss_RFGLS/paper.md

 # Acknowledgements

 AS and AD were supported by NSF award DMS-1915803.
+AD was supported by NIEHS award R01ES033739.
 SB was supported by an NSF award DMS-1812128, and an NIH award R01GM135926.

 # References